COVID survivor: 'Have to start my life all over again' - NewsBreak

 Less than an hour after she was allowed to see him, he died.

 Schwarz recalled the painful experience in a phone interview on Friday to raise awareness about the devastating impacts of COVID-19.
-She and other victims of the virus, including people who were infected months ago and are still experiencing severe symptoms, organized rallies in Atlanta, New York, Washington D.C., Denver and more than a dozen other cities around the country on Saturday to encourage people to get vaccinated and wear a mask.
+She and other victims of the virus, including people who were infected months ago and are still experiencing severe symptoms, have organized rallies in Atlanta New York Washington D.C., Denver and more than a dozen other cities around the country on Saturday to encourage people to get vaccinated and wear a mask.

-Tanya Washington, who organized the Atlanta rally of COVID Survivors for Change, told about 50 people gathered outside a downtown church on Saturday that “COVID is still very much a part of our lives.”

-“If it saves one person from hurting, just one person, it would have been worth it,” said Washington, who lost her father to the coronavirus in March.
+“I promise you that you do not want to even experience ten minutes of what I experienced,” said Tanya Washington, with the group, COVID Survivors for Change.

 “Never in a million years did I think that I would have to take my dad off of oxygen dressed from head to toe in PPE and say goodbye to him,” she said.
 “I couldn’t touch him except through gloves.
 I couldn’t kiss him except through a mask.”